deancarrollsky/code-test-instructions/README.md

 3. Start the backend by running Application in ``backend/src/main/java/com/example``

 ## Notes and Assumptions
 - Uses MongoDB for persistence.
+(Data is lost on mongodb restart, in higher environments you'd have it setup properly)
 - Backend is implemented with Micronaut and Java 21.
 - Frontend is a simple React app with Tailwind CSS.
 - Acceptance tests use Cucumber with JUnit.